yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

 ---

 > **Objectives:**
-* Demonstrate to the students (by example) that it is **normal** to experience challenges in the PhD, and that it's a good idea to talk about these challenges with their peers.
+* Demonstrate to the students (by example) that it is **normal** to experience challenges in the Ph.D., and that it's a good idea to talk about these challenges with their peers.
 * Help students distinguish between "good" challenges and "unhelpful" challenges through the lens of self-expectations.
 * Introduce the term **hidden curriculum** to describe the implicit expectations surrounding how docotral students should think, talk, look like, and what they should value.
 Connect this to previous soft skill building (i.e. soft skills are an important component of the hidden curriculum of the Ph.D.).
 * Introduce a model for Ph.D. student development and emphasize that expectations are a function of each students' **stage** in the program.